mmatschiner/tutorials/ml_phylogeny_inference/README.md

 <a name="aliview"></a>
 ## Visualizing sequence alignments

-To get an impression of the data used in this tutorial, we will visualize the alignent files in AliView.
+To get an impression of the data used in this tutorial, we will visualize the alignment files in AliView.

 * Download the files [`16s_filtered.nex`](data/16s_filtered.nex) and [`rag1_filtered.nex`](data/rag1_filtered.nex) and open them both with the program AliView.
 With the 16S alignment, the AliView window should look as shown in the screenshot below: <p align="center"><img src="img/aliview1.png" alt="AliView" width="600"></p>